ngu/geonorge-nedlastingapi/README.md

 ## License and credit

 License of this code is MIT - meaning you can do pretty much what you want with it.
-Full license-clause found in file LICENSE
+Full license-clause found in file [LICENSE](LICENSE)
+This API is developed at the Geological survey of Norway

 Contact: Bjorn.Ove.Grotan AT ngu.no

+### Thanks
-This API is developed at the Geological survey of Norway with help from [@halset](https://www.github.com/halset) from Electronic Chart Centre.
+  * [@halset](https://www.github.com/halset) from Electronic Chart Centre.
-Thanks also goes to Dag-Olav at [Arkitektum](http://www.arkitektum.no) for help during development.
+  * Dag-Olav at [Arkitektum](http://www.arkitektum.no) for help during development.
+  * Kartverket (Norwegian Mapping Authority)